sei-protocol/sei-chain/sei-ibc-go/modules/core/spec/01_concepts.md

 # Concepts

-> NOTE: if you are not familiar with the IBC terminology and concepts, please read this [document](https://github.com/cosmos/ics/blob/master/ibc/1_IBC_TERMINOLOGY.md) as prerequisite reading.

 ## Client Creation, Updates, and Upgrades

 IBC clients are on chain light clients.
 The light client is responsible for verifying